apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 was never the reason for undefined behavior in the first place, it's nice to know that the problem is tractable again.

-This is not a complete solution to undefined behaviour.
+This is not a complete solution to undefined behavior.
 There are a lot of kinds of undefined behavior that cannot be caught this way.
 Some of the undefined behavior in C literally does depend on the answer to the halting problem. ["C Compilers Disprove Fermat's Last Theorem"](https://blog.regehr.org/archives/140) is an excellent article that details the dangers of the offending clause in C11 and C99.
 We're also